adrianw-eecs/Self_Driving_Car_Simulator/README.md

 In this project I will be using a Neural Network to drive a car around a  track in a simulator.
 The simulator we're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.
 Along with the simulator I was provided a pre-trained model, I will be attempting to outperform this model.

 ## Usage
-The models that I will be posting can be run by running the command python drive.py "modelname.h5"
+The models that I will be posting can be run by running the commands below
+###Training
+python model.py -d Training_Data\2_Laps_Desert_Track -l 2.0e-4 -o false -n 10

+###Driving/Testing
+python drive.py Saved_Models\model-V1.02.h5
+python drive.py Saved_Models\model-V1.08\model-008.h5

 ## Model Versions
-### Current Best Model: model-V1.02 and model-V1.08-Epoch
+### Current Best Model: model-V1.02 and model-V1.08-Epoch-8
 1.	**model-Pre-Trained** - Pre-trained model created

 This model performs fairly well from the beginning, it stays on the track the entire time.